ak15199/rop/README.md

 The directories are:

     .               application directory
-    ./art           contains classes for each of the animationso You'll notice a template.py file for the bare bones
+    ./art           contains classes for each of the animations.
+                    You'll notice a template.py file for the bare bones
     ./art/utils     helper modules shared between animations